How Launch Monitor Accuracy Is Measured

 Lighting (camera units)

 Camera-based units need adequate, consistent lighting.
-Direct sunlight creates harsh shadows that confuse the cameras.
+Direct sunlight can create harsh shadows that confuse the cameras.
 Dim indoor lighting reduces frame clarity.
-The sweet spot is bright, diffused lighting — LED shop lights work well for garage setups.
+Bright, diffused lighting — LED shop lights work well for garage setups — is the sweet spot.
 Avoid mixing lighting types (natural + artificial) within the capture zone.

 Ball condition

-Scuffed, dirty, or range balls perform differently than premium balls — and some units struggle to read badly worn balls accurately.
-For consistent data, use the same type of premium ball (Pro V1, TP5, etc.) across sessions.
-If you use range balls, expect slightly looser accuracy.
+Scuffed, dirty, or heavily used range balls produce different flight characteristics than premium balls — and some units struggle to read worn balls accurately.
+For consistent data, use the same type of ball across sessions.
+If your unit requires marked balls for spin (like the Rapsodo MLM2Pro), use the manufacturer's recommended stickers or a fresh marking kit.

-Each unit has an optimal placement distance.
-The Garmin R10 works best 6-8 feet behind the ball.
+Each unit has an optimal placement distance and angle.
+The Garmin R10 works best 6–8 feet behind the ball.
 The FlightScope Mevo+ wants to be 4.5 feet behind.
-Camera units sit beside the ball.
-Deviating from the recommended distance degrades accuracy, sometimes significantly.
+Camera units like the Bushnell Launch Pro sit beside the ball.
+Deviating from the recommended distance and angle degrades accuracy, sometimes significantly.

 Electronics and golf balls both behave differently in extreme temperatures.
-Below 50°F, ball speed drops noticeably (the ball is harder and less elastic), and some units report sensor drift.
-Above 95°F, overheating can cause intermittent readings.
-Best accuracy happens between 60-85°F.
+Below 50°F, ball speed drops noticeably (the ball compresses less), and some radar units report slight drift.
+Best accuracy happens between 60–85°F. Outdoors, wind can affect radar-based carry distance calculations — most units assume still-air ball flight.

 Price vs Accuracy